 He pushed open the double-doors and disappeared into the corridor, followed by his entourage of lackeys.

-Same old establishment.
-A state misgoverned and misruled through a combination of incompetence and corruption.
-Expenses scandals, a catestrophic defeat in war, wasteful public expenditure.
-Bailing out banks, chronic under-investment in the infrastructure, failing to address the nation’s energy needs.
-Head-burying ostrich style...and so it went on!
-Not to mention neglecting to strengthen the capital’s flood barrier!
 What really enraged the Colonel was that this latest incumbent had dithered over dealing with the energy crisis, hesitated over implementing full emergency powers and allowed the Monarchy to leave in ignominious circumstances.
 And his response to the latest?
-The impending inundation of a London on the back of ‘Grid Collapse’?
-A half-baked plan of evacuation that was too little, too late!
-So here he was now, acting like a child that’d thrown its dummy in the corner then blaming someone else!
-People were going to be dying out there soon, and all he could care about was whether they’d got all the documents they needed!
+To the impending inundation of London by some rare earthquake which no-one knew the cause of but which everyone speculated on, a half-baked plan of evacuation!
+So here he was now, acting like a child that'd thrown its dummy in the corner then blaming someone else!
+People were going to be dying out there soon, and all he could care about was whether they'd got all the documents they needed!
 Decisive leadership?
 Not much chance of that!

 This would be the day that Britain would die.
 And Colonel Masters was wondering what the hell would come afterwards...

-There had been numerous times in his life when he’d felt petrified, but he’d been trained to deal with it all.
-But this apprehension was different, languishing in the pit of his stomach like some leaden weight.
-Already having struggled with vanquishing the inner demons that still haunted him, he’d hopefully managed to tame the darker side.
+There'd been numerous times when he'd felt petrified, but he'd been trained to deal with it all.
+This apprehension was different, languishing in the pit of his stomach like some leaden weight.
+Already having struggled with vanquishing inner demons, he'd hopefully managed to tame the darker side.
 But there was still the uncertainty of this new journey along the path to enlightenment.
-Fear not, they’d told him, it was only natural to be afraid!
+Fear not, they'd said, it 's only natural to be afraid!

 The chanting and the sound of the drum recommenced.
 Llew took this as his cue.
-Closing his eyes to drift off into an altered state, the noise reverberated in his eardrums.
+Closing his eyes as the noise reverberated in his eardrums, his mind state changed.
 It was psychosomatic, the equivalent of being placed into a hypnotic trance.
 No, not the equivalent.
 It was the same thing!
-As he began to drift away, the sounds of the priest’s voice repeated in his mind, guiding him into visualisation.
+As he began to drift away, the sounds of the priest's voice repeated in his mind, guiding him into visualisation.

 '"See!
 See your destiny!
 See the truth within you!"'

 Folding his wings inward, he dived towards the sword.
 Downwards, further and further.
 Closer and closer, until he was but a mere few inches away and drawing ever closer to the surface of the pool.
 Skimming close to the pommel, talons outstretched, he grabbed the hilt - engraved in the likeness of two serpents - and took hold with a strong grip.
-Yanking the sword away from its hovering position, Llew furiously flapped his wingspan once more with a swoosh and sped upwards into the sky, lifting the treasure with him as he went.
-Upwards and upwards he travelled, away from the pool.
-Further and further, the kettle-hole beneath gradually melting away into the land below as he headed upwards then westerly, away from the early morning sun.
-Back towards the place from whence he’d just came.
+Yanking the sword away from its hovering position, Llew furiously flapped his wingspan once more and, with a swoosh, sped upwards into the sky, lifting the treasure with him as he went.
+Upwards and upwards, away from the pool.
+Further and further, the kettle-hole beneath gradually melting away into the land below as he ascended and headed west, away from the early morning sun.
+Back towards the place from whence he'd come.

-His eyes opened and he blinked furiously at the sudden influx of light piercing through the canopy of trees surrounding him.
+His eyes opened and he blinked furiously at the sudden influx of light piercing through the canopy of trees.
 He was back in the present, on the summit of Dinas Emrys.
 Fully formed and human again.
 It only seemed like a brief instant.
 Then again, it could have been an eternity!
 The host had ceased its chanting and stood silently, awaiting further utterances from the priest.
-Removing his hands from Llew’s shoulders, the priest relaxed and smiled.
+Removing his hands from Llew's shoulders, the priest smiled.

 The priest beckoned, another shamanic figure bringing over a staff.
-The same type as the one the priest himself had carried and also affixed with a dual serpent symbol.
-Except this one was made from gold.
-Welsh gold, Llew suspected.
-The priest took it respectfully and presented it to Llew.
-The New Zealander took the staff gingerly in his right hand, placing the other end on the ground to support it next to him.
-The priest then took a pendant, handed to him by another assistant.
+It was the same type as the one the priest himself had carried, also affixed with a dual serpent symbol.
+Except this one was made from Welsh gold.
+The priest cradled it respectfully and presented it to Llew, who took the staff gingerly in his right hand, placing the other end on the ground to support it next to him.
+The cleric then took a pendant, handed to him by another assistant.

-Forged from the same precious metal in a zoomorphic pattern, it depicted a strong-looking ox at the bottom from which stemmed twin serpents twisted into each other in the centre who in turn supported the image of an eagle in flight.
-Wing-span outstretched in the manner in which Llew had just seen himself transform into.
-The priest held the pendant by its leather thong and placed it around Llew’s neck.
-Finally, he was given a golden-braided head-band, which was then ceremoniously placed around Llew’s forehead with great care.
+Forged from the same precious metal in a zoomorphic pattern, it depicted a strong-looking ox at the bottom from which stemmed twin serpents twisted into each other in the centre.
+They, in turn, supported the image of an eagle in flight: wing-span outstretched in the manner in which Llew had just seen himself transform into.
+The priest held the pendant by its leather thong and placed it around Llew's neck.
+Finally, he was given a golden-braided head-band ceremoniously placed around the forehead with great care.
 His work finished, the priest stepped backwards and bowed respectfully.